satvik5/ResonateAssessment/README.md

 - index.html
 - style.css

-> :warning: **Make sure that you are currently at master branch**: Unfortunately,I couldn't merge main and master due to their commit histories!
+> :warning: **Make sure that you are currently at master branch**: Unfortunately,I couldn't merge main and master due to their different commit histories!

 You can also access my pen at https://codepen.io/satvik5/pen/poPLLEY?editors=0010 which is 'forked' from https://codepen.io/resonatetest/pen/qwGwqj
 To generate random code of 9 digits, I just use Random function of Math library,